 - 4 tablespoons sugar , not brown sugar or coconut sugar

-Grease a loaf pan and line it with a strip of baking parchment going along the middle.
+- Grease a 1lb or similar loaf pan (about 8.5 inch x 4.5 inch or 9inch x 5inch) and line it with a strip of baking parchment going along the middle.
 (See my picture above).
 Leave some paper overhanging as it will make turning it out easier.

 - Don't soak them prior to cooking.